jhanstra/dotfiles/README.md

 - change Caps Lock to Escape

-## npm offline

-The `npm-offline` folder has a `package.json` that aims to list all packages I would ever want to use on a project.
-The packages were installed once while online, which _should_ allow it to be downloaded offline from now on.

 ## todo

 - more hammerspoon functionality
-- set up all keyboards I own automatically with Karabiner -
+- set up all keyboards I own automatically with Karabiner